-The M.S.
-Psychology degree in Behavior Analysis at California State University, Stanislaus is structured to provide a continuum of learning experiences to ensure that students acquire beginning professional competencies.
+The M.S. in Psychology degree in the Behavior Analysis track at California State University, Stanislaus is structured to provide a continuum of learning experiences to ensure that students acquire beginning professional competencies.

 We practice what we preach.
 Student mastery is enhanced by the systematic use of study guides, frequent assessment and feedback, behavioral rehearsals, etc.